-It can take up to 2 weeks to fully recover after having your wisdom teeth removed.
+It can take up to 2 weeks to recover from the surgery for having your wisdom tooth or teeth removed.

 During this time, you may have: